Question: I don’t quite understand what Probate is, but I have heard that this is something that we should try to avoid. Is this correct?

 (3) Once the nominated executor is appointed, he or she will receive “letters of testamentary” as proof of his or her authority to handle the estate of the deceased;

 (4) The executor is then responsible for getting an employee identification number (EIN) for the estate, opening an estate account, locating and collecting all estate assets, paying debts and income and estate taxes, if any, and then distributing the remaining assets according to the decedent’s Will.

 For individuals with assets in another state, an administration or probate proceeding may have to be initiated in the other state (an “ancillary probate”) as well as in New York.
 The best way to avoid probate is to have all assets held by a living trust, whether revocable or irrevocable.

-To find Elder Care Professionals near you who can help you with these elder care matters, go to: ElderCareMatters.com - America’s National Directory of Elder Care / Senior Care Resources for Families.
+You can find help with this and other Elder Care Matters on: ElderCareMatters.com - America’s National Directory of Elder Care / Senior Care Resources.